 We had a fantastic response to our appeal to increase the biodiversity of this remote area by planting thousands of new native trees.
 You helped us raise more than £60,000 towards the regeneration of native woodland in this special place.
 Read more

 The publication in 2014 of an official map of Wild Land Areas in Scotland, alongside the recognition of wild land as a nationally important asset in planning policy, marked a historic breakthrough in our campaign to protect wild land.
 There is still work to be done though, and we continue to campaign to ensure Scotland’s Wild Land Areas are protected for future generations.

 Area 34 campaign

 Our Area 34 campaign drew attention to the damage that industrial-scale wind farms at Glencassley, Sallachy and Caplich would have on Wild Land Area 34 in the far north of Scotland.
-The Glencassley and Sallachy applications were thankfully refused by the Scottish Government and we are now awaiting the Scottish Government’s decision on Caplich, following a Public Local Inquiry.
+All three have subsequently been refused.
 Find out how you can help to Keep it Wild

 The Scottish Government’s decision in 2014 to consent Stronelairg triggered a legal challenge by the Trust against this industrial-scale wind farm on wild land in the Monadhliath mountains.
 Although we were ultimately unsuccessful at stopping this development, our legal challenge demonstrated the Trust’s determination to defend and protect wild land and, we believe, has had an impact on the Scottish Government’s decisions with respect to a number of other high profile cases.
 You can read more here Join our campaign to save other wild places